sf-wdi-34/js-functions/README.md

 >Every function invocation has both a scope and a context associated with it.
 Fundamentally, scope is function-based while context is object-based.
 In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
 Context is always the value of the `this` keyword which is a reference to the object that “owns” the currently executing code.

 In most of the functions we'll be writing early on, the object that "owns" the currently executing code will be the `Window` object.
+The `Window` object is the **execution context** for much of the code that we'll be writing.
+That is, it's the setting in which the code is run.

 ![image](https://cloud.githubusercontent.com/assets/6520345/17747683/bd2a0264-646a-11e6-9d73-846f68642379.png)

 Later on, we'll learn how to build our own objects that contain their own functions called *methods*.
 In those cases, `this` will refer to the object that "owns" those functions.
+Those objects will become the **contexts** in which our code is running.

 ```javascript
 // below, this refers to the shape object so you can access its properties